 - In the case of injury, produce a valid certificate of insurance or security to any person with reasonable grounds to so require these details.

-If the law is not complied with, then the drivers must report it at a police station or to a police officer, and must do so as soon as is reasonably practicable and, in any case, within twenty-four hours of the occurrence of the accident.
+If the law is not complied with, then the drivers must report it at a police station or to a police officer, and must do so as soon as is reasonably practicable and, in any case, within 24 hours of the occurrence of the road traffic accident.

 So in lay terms what does all this mean?

 You might think that the requirement to stop after a road accident is very obvious and common sense.